BerkleySitterson/straightFace/README.md

 - The backend is built using Flask which uses SocketIO to respond to real-time events during the video call.

-- WebRTC is used to connect users with each other directly in the broswer.
+- WebRTC is used to connect users with each other directly in the browser.
 Benefits of this include a more secure connection, higher quality voice/video feeds, compatibility, and performance.

 - Real-time smile detection is achieved using face-api, an open source JavaScript API used to recognize facial expressions in the browser.